comps/pexen/README.md

 ## Wishlist

+(In no specific order.)

+* Debug support
+  * While the tasks are running, ie. during results iteration
+  * Currently running tasks
+    * Impossible to get, but the scheduler could keep track of what tasks were put on frontline and remove them from tracking when they finish
+  * Currently held locks
+  * ...
+  * Very useful to find badly behaving tasks

+* Shutdown / interrupt support
+  * Abort execution based on ie. fatal result from some task
+  * As `.shutdown()` or via context manager?

 * Scheduling groups of exclusivity
   * Pass groups of callables instead of just callables to the scheduler
   * Have only one group running at a time